vchleung/LearningBasedFRI/FRIED-Net/README.md

     --output_dir path/to/output/ \
     --model_path path/to/model_last.pth
 ```
 To fine-tune the learned encoder using backpropagation of mean squared samples error, set the flag `--fine_tune` and `--batch_size 1`.
-It is also possible to evaluate multiple datafiles using a single model or evaluate multiple datafile with a specified model for each of them by passing `--data_filename` or `model_path` a list.
+It is also possible to evaluate multiple datafiles using a single model or evaluate multiple datafile with a specified model for each of them by passing `--data_filename` or `--model_path` a list.
+For testing on calcium imaging data, set the flag `--load_cai-mat` and point `--data_filename` to the raw cai-1 recording.